Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Experiments and Results

-\paragraph{Verification at Test Time.} We evaluate test-time verification using CDM in Figure~\ref{fig:verification-at-k}, comparing C-FT and CWM with $K \in {1, 2, 4, 8}$.
-Each experiment is repeated three times, and we visualise the mean and standard deviation.
-By increasing exploration on more candidate next observations, C-FT benefits from test-time verification on most datasets with real-world trajectories (e.g., AG, Something, WhatsUp), suggesting the effectiveness of CDM's trajectory preferences.
-Increasing $K$ does not always improve performance (MagicBrush, Kubric), suggesting that bootstrapping with a dynamics model that shares the same foundation model backbone may be limiting.
-In contrast, CWM shows no clear gain, likely because it was trained with the synthetic trajectories and has already internalised CDM's preferences---as is evident from its strong $K=1$ performance.
-In summary, CDM-based verification boosts C-FT's performance to the same level as CWM, by leveraging more diverse samples at inference time rather than during training.
+We evaluate our test-time strategy using IDM to choose among candidates generated by C/L-FT in Figure~\ref{fig:verification-at-k}, using $K \in {1, 2, 4, 8}$.
+By increasing exploration on more candidate next observations, Chameleon and Liquid benefit from test-time verification on most datasets with real-world trajectories (e.g., AG, Something, WhatsUp), indicating the reliability of IDM's trajectory preferences.
+Increasing $K$ does not always improve performance (MagicBrush, Kubric), however, suggesting that bootstrapping with IDM that shares the same foundation model backbone may be limiting.
+In summary, IDM-based verification boosts performance to a similar level as FDM, by leveraging more samples during inference rather than training.

-\textbf{Qualitative Example.} Figure~\ref{fig:qualitative-example} presents a real-world example demonstrating that CWM's predicted observations can be guided through language expressing actions.
-CWM is also capable of iteratively generating future observations in multiple steps while maintaining consistency with previous frames.
+\paragraph{Qualitative Example.} Figure~\ref{fig:qualitative-example} presents a real-world example demonstrating that C-FDM is also capable of iteratively generating future observations in multiple steps while maintaining consistency with previous frames.